Stenoma adustella

 Stenoma adustella is a moth of the family Depressariidae.
 It is found in Venezuela.

-Adults are very pale cinereous fawn colour, with the wings rather broad, the forewings rounded at the tips, with a broad blackish band which contains several longitudinal streaks of the ground hue, and is much dilated towards the interior border, and has an irregular outline.
+Adults are a very pale cinereous fawn color, with rather broad wings.
+The forewings are rounded at the tips and feature a broad blackish band that contains several longitudinal streaks of the ground color.
+This band is much widened toward the interior border and has an irregular outline.
 There are few blackish submarginal points forming a line which is retracted to the band near the costa.